shahriar-math1364/data-science-/Project2/Readme.md

 - The results section discusses the model with the highest accuracy, the XGBoost model after hyperparameter optimization.
 The project showcases this model as the best-performing one, with an accuracy of approximately 97%.

 ![xgboost](https://github.com/shahriar-math1364/data-science-/blob/main/Project2/images/report-xgboost.png)

+## Model Deployment

+For model deployment, the best-performing model (XGBoost) is saved to a pickle file.
+Additionally, the names of the columns used for model training are stored in a JSON file.
+This prepares the model for future deployment or integration into applications.

 ## Future Work
 - In the future, this project could be expanded by: